Parents of US man held in Moscow demand fair trial for son

 “I am extremely concerned about him catching COVID-19 more than ever now,” Paula Reed said in a text message.
 “And since social distancing is impossible in a jail situation it compounds my concerns for his health.”

-The U.S. embassy in Russia, meanwhile, has sent representatives to different court appearances.
-The family says it wants the embassy to continue sending a Russian-speaking consul to observe Reed’s court proceedings and for Ambassador John Sullivan to attend the trial at its conclusion.
+The U.S. embassy in Russia, meanwhile, has sent representatives to different court appearances, and the family says it wants the embassy to continue sending a Russian-speaking consul to observe Reed’s court proceedings and for Ambassador John Sullivan to attend the trial at its conclusion.

+The family also says it wants the U.S. government to publicly acknowledge that Reed is imprisoned, is on trial and that the case is being monitored.